3-Season Hiking Leaders

 - Submit an upgrade request.

-- The 3s hiking chair will contact the leaders you have co-led with to see how the hikes went.
+- Ask the full leader that you hiked with to submit a reccomendation for you by filling this form.
 If all the above are successful, you will be granted an upgrade.

 What constitutes a 3-season hike?